By Jessica Chrisman, Certified Family Nurse Practitioner

 This article will review the importance of stress and the effects it can have on our health along with the strategies to tackle this situation.

 Stress is the body’s response to different physical, environmental, and psychological factors.
 It is important to note that not all stress is bad and some amount of stress is needed for growth.
 For example, gravity is needed to keep our muscles strong, without the stress of gravity astronauts muscles start to waste away.
 On a long journey astronauts can lose as much as 30-40% of their muscle mass.

-There are two types of stress; positive stress, which helps to build and negative stress, which breaks down.
+As per doctors in the department of stress management suggests that there are two types of stress; positive stress, which helps to build and negative stress, which breaks down.